 The League's legal department is situated at the confluence of many important legal and policy areas and is an excellent resource for municipal attorneys.

-Legal Consulation Service
+Legal Consultation Service

-The League has argued as amicus curiae in cases before the Council on Local Mandates, and can bring complaints before the Council if petitioned by two or more municipalities.
+The League has argued as amicus curiae in cases before the Council on Local Mandates and can bring complaints before the Council if petitioned by two or more municipalities.

-This service does not offer "second opinions" or alternatives to your municipal attorney, who should be your primary source of legal advice.
+Please Note: This service does not offer "second opinions" or alternatives to your municipal attorney, who should be your primary source of legal advice.